crkn-rcdr/Access-Platform/services/lapin/README.md

-# services/lapin - Access Platform administrative API
+# services/lapin - Access Platform administrative RPC API

 Thin wrapper around the [lapin-router](../../packages/lapin-router) package.
 See there for more.